 Located on the south end of campus, the Cabin offers spectacular views of the Wenatchee River.
 The main floor is an open concept and it has a queen bed.
 There is an enclosed loft with an additional queen bed.
 The Cabin has one full bathroom and a kitchen.

-For this summer, the Guild is excited to also offer the Ridge House (formerly the home of Guild founders, Liz and Rich Caemmerer) as guest housing.
+The Guild is excited to also offer the Ridge House (formerly the home of Guild founders, Liz and Rich Caemmerer) as guest housing.
 This beautiful and light filled space can house four people.
 There is a large kitchen and 2 bathrooms.

 The Ridge House can be reached via a short trail from beyond the barn and is accessible by car by taking West Side Drive (it is slightly past the heart of campus on the right).